A Rollback in the History of Communication-Induced Checkpointing: Attempts to optimize FI and Lazy-FI

 \subsubsection{FINE may lead to useless checkpoints}

+FINE is an optimization of FI where the checkpoint inducing condition can be expressed as $\cfione \land \pred \lor \cfitwo$, where $\pred \equiv m.\taken[k]$, evaluated by process $\proc{i}$ when it receives a message $m$.
+Being an optimization, we can assume there is at least one situation where $\cfione$ is true, but $m.\taken[k]$ is false.
+In this case, because $\cfione$ is true, we know $\proc{i}$ has sent a message $m'$ to $\proc{k}$ in the current interval and $m'.t < m.t$.
+We also known that, considering all information available to $\proc{i}$, including what it learns trough the reception of $m$, it can't be sure $lc_k \geq m.t$ after the reception of $m'$.
+Process $\proc{i}$ can only conservatively assume that $\proc{k}$ has updated its clock to $m'.t$.
+Thus, FI forces a checkpoint to ensure a Z-consistent timestamping.

+Even as $\cfione$ is true, $\pred$ is false and FINE does not force a checkpoint.
+However, $m.\taken[k]$ only informs $\proc{i}$ that the causal paths from the last checkpoint taken by $\proc{k}$ that causally precedes the reception of $m$ to the current interval contain no checkpoints from other processes.
+There is no information available in this data structure to exclude the possibility that $\proc{k}$ has indeed updated $lc_k$ to exactly $m'.t$.
+If this turns out to be the case, the checkpoint $\ckpt{k}{x}$ following the reception of $m'$ by $\proc{k}$ can be taken before $lc_k$ is further incremented, and as a consequence $\ckpt{k}{x}.lc \leq m.t$.
+This opens the possibility of violating Z-consistent timestamping.
+This is exactly what happens when message $m_3$ is received in Fig.~\ref{fig:fine-proposal}, that illustrates a situation FINE doesn't force a checkpoint FI would force.

-According to Theorem~\ref{theo_zconsistent_timestamping}, the $\cfineone$ predicate produces a checkpointing protocol that does not guarantee the absence of useless checkpoints.
+According to Theorem~\ref{theo_zconsistent_timestamping}, because $\cfineone$ doesn't produce a Z-consistent timestamping it does not guarantee the absence of useless checkpoints.
 Indeed, Fig.~\ref{fig:counterexample} is a counterexample: it shows a possible continuation of the scenario presented in Fig.~\ref{fig:fine-proposal} that leads to the occurrence of a useless checkpoint.
 When $\proc{2}$ receives $m_3$ from $\proc{1}$, there is no Z-cycle \emph{known} to $\proc{2}$ closed by the receipt of $m_3$.
 However, this does not exclude the formation of a Z-cycle, undetected at the time $m_3$ is received.